alisomay/petunia-externals/externals/rytm/API_DOCS.md

   - `set` Sets data to the `rytm` external.
   - `load` Loads either full or partial project data using `.rytm` or `.sysex` files.
   - `save` Saves either full or partial project data using `.rytm` or `.sysex` files.
+  - `copy` Copies full patterns and kits in the external.
+  - `reset` Resets the external to its default state.
   - `loglevel` `rytm` also logs to stdout with different levels of verbosity using [`tracing`](https://docs.rs/tracing/latest/tracing/) this selector is used to set the log level in runtime.
 - `<object-type>` A symbol which defines the type of the object.
   - `pattern` A pattern.